VonHeikemen/devlog/content/tools/vim-easy-mode.md

 ### How does it work?

 Good question.
-This "easy mode" is actually just a set of configuration written in a file called [evim.vim](https://github.com/vim/vim/blob/314dd79cac2adc10304212d1980d23ecf6782cfc/runtime/evim.vim).
+This "easy mode" is actually just a set of options written in a file called [evim.vim](https://github.com/vim/vim/blob/314dd79cac2adc10304212d1980d23ecf6782cfc/runtime/evim.vim).
 You can check it out with vim if you want, use this command `vim -R -c 'edit $VIMRUNTIME/evim.vim'` (to get out use `ZZ` or just close the terminal).
 So, when we active this mode vim just reads and executes this file.

 ### How do we use it?